 TravelingManVan: Need more videos man.
 Love ur build.

-rwcrone: I used a wood floor pad I had left over from a Chicos store i built, it is
+rwcrone: I used a wood floor pad I had left over from a Chicos store i built, it is a vapor barrier

-kind of wood floor pad would work just fine.
+with a felt like product glued to it.
+I would think any kind of wood floor pad would work just fine.
 Have fun vamping in your van

 BalGreene: This is great. thanks for posting these video's.
 I'm along for the ride.

 diversdownunder: This is great, I'm doing the same thing.
 I'm working on the bed/seat now.
 My wife wants ability to carry a few people on trips to the mountains.
 Any detail you can show would be greatly appreciated.
 We also went with a 1999 15 passanger van V10.
 We're looking into the 4x4 converison.
 Next we're going to start the refrigerator and electrical.
 Any ideas would be great.
 When I get the bed done I'll post a video on how we did ours.
 I still want to be able to haul a 4x8 sheet of plywood.

 Chip McCrary: great looking camper van.
 What options did it come with from Sportsmobile?
 How much money do you think you saved by doing alot of the conversion yourself.
 Looking forward to seeing more videos.

 rwcrone: Yes the refer, sat TV, and TV run on 12 volt the toster, coffee pot, ect. run on 120 volt.